Fred7877/kick_starter_laravel/resources/views/components/README.md

 - class: class of the field, form-control by default.
 - addClass: Allow add classes to the field
 - addGroupClass: Allow add classes to the group fields, see the configuration file components.sizing-form.
+- wiremodel: Add a wire:model attribut to the input

 ## Select
 ###### Attributes